jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

         }

   *LOVELY!* the tests pass!
-* Even though the tests pass, the factory function currently returns the exact same dictionary every time, regardless of what information is given to it.
-It is currently a :doc:`singleton function </functions/functions_singleton>`.
-To make it more useful I need it to be able to use the inputs given.
+* The factory function currently returns the exact same dictionary every time, regardless of what inputs it gets.
+It is a :doc:`singleton function </functions/functions_singleton>`.
+To be more useful it has to use the inputs it is given.
 I add another test to ``test_person_factory.py`` with a different set of inputs

   .. code-block:: python